vishpat/VRP/README.rst

   }

-The output is Json array of sorted addresses. sample_client.py_ provides and example of how to use the REST api.
+The output is Json array of sorted addresses. sample_client.py_ provides an example of how to use the REST api.

 .. _sample_client.py : https://github.com/vishpat/VRP/blob/master/sample_client.py